 7. Respiratory Protection (1910.134)

-Violations include not providing proper respiratory protection or failing to conduct fit testing and medical evaluations.
+Not providing proper respiratory protection or skipping required fit testing and medical evaluations.

 8. Fall Protection Training (1926.503)

-Training deficiencies remain a leading cause of fall-related citations.
-Employers must ensure workers are trained to recognize and avoid fall hazards.
+Training gaps remain a leading cause of fall-related citations.
+Workers must be trained to recognize and avoid fall hazards.

 9. Eye and Face Protection (1926.102)

-This violation involves a lack of protective eyewear or the use of incorrect PPE in environments where flying particles or chemicals are present.
+A lack of protective eyewear or the wrong PPE in environments with flying particles, sparks, or chemicals.

 10. Machine Guarding (1910.212)

-Exposed moving parts without proper guards are a major cause of amputations and injuries.
-This standard requires specific safeguards on all machines.
+Exposed moving parts without proper guards.
+A leading cause of amputations and serious workplace injuries.

 1. Failure to Abate

 When an employer fails to correct a cited hazard by the deadline, OSHA issues a failure to abate violation.
-These can result in steep penalties of up to $16,131 per day until the issue is resolved, causing fines to escalate quickly.
+The maximum penalty can reach up to $16,131 per day until the issue is resolved, which makes fines climb quickly.

 2. Repeated Violation

-A repeated violation occurs when an employer is cited for the same or a very similar hazard that OSHA previously identified.
-Fines can reach up to $161,323 per violation, signaling a serious lapse in maintaining compliance.
+A repeated violation is cited when an employer is found responsible for the same or a very similar hazard from a previous citation.
+The maximum penalty amount can reach up to $161,323 per violation.

 3. Willful Violation

-Willful violations involve an employer’s intentional disregard for OSHA regulations or plain indifference to employee safety.
-These violations also carry fines of up to $161,323 per violation and can sometimes result in criminal charges if a fatality occurs.
+A willful violation involves intentional disregard for OSHA regulations or plain indifference to employee safety.
+The maximum penalty is up to $161,323 per violation, and willful violations can lead to criminal charges if a worker fatality occurs.

 4. Serious Violation

-A serious violation occurs when there is a substantial probability that death or serious physical harm could result from a hazard the employer knew or should have known about.
-Fines for serious violations can reach up to $16,131 per violation.
+A serious violation applies when there is a substantial probability of death or serious physical harm from a hazard the employer knew or should have known about.
+The maximum penalty is up to $16,131 per violation.

 5. Other-Than-Serious Violation